gordonkoehn/docker-on-retreat/docs/index.md

 docker push [USER NAME]/beatenberg:v1
 ```

-So you just shared your image wiht the world.
+So you just shared your image with the world.

 ### Let's run it on the cluster